 Can journaling replace executive coaching?

 For most managers, no. But it changes what coaching can do.
-Coaching is most effective when your coach has context, and journaling builds that context.
+Coaching works best when your coach has context, and journaling builds that context.
 Without reflection, coaching sessions often start from scratch.
-With it, you arrive with specific patterns and questions to work through, which makes the coaching more targeted.
+With it, you arrive with specific patterns and questions, which makes the coaching more targeted.

 Is executive coaching worth the cost?

-It depends heavily on the coach and how you use the sessions.
-The managers who get the most from coaching are those who come prepared, with specific situations, patterns, and questions, rather than expecting the coach to surface what needs working on.
+It depends on the coach and how you use the sessions.
+The managers who get the most from coaching are the ones who come prepared, with specific situations and questions, rather than expecting the coach to figure out what needs working on.
 Journaling is what makes that preparation possible.

 What does journaling do that coaching can't?

-Journaling is daily, private, and based on what actually happened, not your reconstruction of it in a coaching session.
-A coach works from what you tell them; a journal captures what you noticed before you edited it for an audience.
+Journaling is daily, private, and based on what actually happened.
+Not your reconstruction of it weeks later in a coaching session.
+A coach works from what you tell them.
+A journal captures what you noticed before you edited it for an audience.
 The honesty of private writing is different from the honesty of a facilitated conversation.

 What does coaching do that journaling can't?

-Coaching provides an external perspective, challenge, and accountability that self-reflection can't replicate.
 A good coach sees patterns you've normalized, asks questions you wouldn't ask yourself, and holds you to commitments between sessions.
-Journaling is self-directed; coaching is other-directed.
+That external perspective is something self-reflection can't replicate.
+Journaling is self-directed.
+Coaching is other-directed.
+You need both kinds of feedback.

 Is manager journaling only useful if you can't afford coaching?

 No. Many managers who have access to executive coaching also journal.
-The two serve different functions.
-Journaling is an everyday practice; coaching is periodic.
-The reflection practice improves the quality of both the coaching and the work in between.
+The two do different things.
+Journaling is an everyday practice.
+Coaching is periodic.
+The reflection habit improves the quality of both the coaching and the work in between.